-Committee executive officers work directly with the committees and their chairs providing high level support, maintaining an overview of the committee's work and taking forward policy work not covered elsewhere.
+Committee executive officers work directly with the committees and their chairs providing high-level support, maintaining an overview of the committee's work and taking forward policy work not covered elsewhere.
 Your committee executive officer is responsible for:

-- helping you develop your work plans, working with policy colleagues to ensure that these plans fit with BMA policy priorities, ensuring that committee(s) works within association's articles, bye-laws and standing orders - commissioning work to support those priorities, liaison with policy advisers, researchers, communications and engagement directorate and colleagues in other directorates as appropriate, to ensure that committees' views are incorporated into policy development and communicated to members and other stakeholders, as appropriate - making sure that you have the opportunity to contribute to relevant policy development and accountable for representing committees' views on all relevant issues (policy development,
+- helping you develop your work plans, working with policy colleagues to ensure that these plans fit with BMA policy priorities, ensuring the committee works within the association's articles, by-laws and standing orders - commissioning work to support those priorities, liaison with policy advisers, researchers, the communications and engagement directorate and colleagues in other directorates as appropriate, to ensure the committee's views are incorporated into policy development and communicated to members and other stakeholders, as appropriate - making sure that you have the opportunity to contribute to relevant policy development and are accountable for representing the committee's views on all relevant issues (policy development,

-- implementation, guidance, negotiations) across the directorate - contribute to the development of committee newsletters or other communications with members - overseeing support for committee meetings, conferences and awaydays, preparing for meetings making sure that they are effective, run smoothly and that agreed actions are progressed and resolving conflicts as required
+- implementation, guidance, negotiations) across the directorate - contributing to the development of committee newsletters or other communications with members - overseeing support for committee meetings, conferences and awaydays, preparing for meetings, making sure they are effective, run smoothly and that agreed actions are progressed and resolving conflicts as required.